rsmp-nordic/rsmp_sxl_traffic_lights/Readme.md

 ## Specifications and tests for the RSMP SXL for Traffic Signals

-This repository is a cooperation between Trafikverket and the City of Copenhagen to coordinate the work on the SXL.
+This repository is a cooperation between Trafikverket and the City of Copenhagen to coordinate the work on the SXL for traffic lights.

-### Version history of SXL for TLC

-  * SXL 1.0.7:        SXL used for traffic light controllers from 2012.
-  * SXL 1.0.8-1.0.11: Extensions for coordination support.
-                      Adds commands/statuses needed for coordination between TLCs
-  * SXL 1.0.12:       Draft, Improved traffic counting.
-Moved to branch 'improved_traffic_counting'
-  * SXL 1.0.13:       Draft, RSMP++, SXL extensions by the City of Copenhagen

-### Current version

-The current version of the SXL 1.0.13 draft 10 can be found here: <a href="sxl_traffic_controller.md">sxl_traffic_controller.md</a>.

 ### Specification for Copenhagen extended SXL (RSMP++)